noamross/ibipm/README.md

 `ipm.R` contains the code for the IPM model described, and is sourced in `ibipm.Rnw`.

+`ibm-simulator.R` contains code for a full equivalent individual-based model simulator, and is also sourced in `ibipm.Rnw`.

 `ibipm.R` contains the code used in `ipipm.Rnw`, extracted using `purl("ibipm.Rnw")`.

 `references.bib` contains the references used in the paper.